 Dog Easter Baskets

-Although many Easter traditions and gifts can be dangerous for our dogs, there are safe and enjoyable ways to involve your dog with the Easter festivities.
+Although many Easter traditions and gifts can be dangerous for our dogs, there are safe and enjoyable ways to involve your dog in the Easter festivities.
 You can make your dog their own Easter basket to open on Easter morning (with help and supervision).
-Easter basket treats perfect for dogs include festive toys and treats, as well as festive bandannas or outfits for the day (if you enjoy dressing your dog up, and your dog is comfortable wearing outfits).
+Easter basket treats perfect for dogs include festive toys and treats, as well as bandanas or outfits for the day (if you enjoy dressing your dog up, and your dog is comfortable wearing outfits).

-Giving your dog their own Easter egg hunt is a fun way to include your dog in the holiday.
-Hide small pieces of your dog’s favorite treats, or toys around a room in your house, or in a fenced yard.
-Once you’ve hidden toys and treats, encourage them to start searching and praise your dog as they find each hidden treat or toy.
-You can also use plastic Easter eggs to hide treats or scent (if you train in the sport of scent work) for your dog to search for around your home.
+Creating your dog’s own Easter egg hunt is a fun way to include them in the holiday.
+Hide small pieces of your dog’s favorite treats or toys around a room in your house, or in a fenced yard.
+Once you’ve hidden toys and treats, encourage them to start searching, then praise your dog as they find each hidden treat or toy.
+You can also use plastic Easter eggs to hide treats or scents (if you train in the sport of scent work) that your dog will search for.

 Create Space & Supervise

-If you’re having small Easter festivities with your immediate family, or a larger Easter gathering it’s important to supervise your dog to make sure they are comfortable, especially around children.
-If your dog gets overwhelmed with guests coming into the house, it’s a good idea to have your dog leashed so you can support your dog to make good decisions.
 Alternately, you can give your dog a treat-stuffed toy or dog-safe chew in their crate, or a quiet area of the house behind a door or dog/baby gate.
-This can help dogs to relax while visitors are in the house, or while you’re occupied with Easter festivities and can’t pay attention to your dog.
+This can help dogs to relax while visitors are in the house, or while you’re occupied with Easter festivities and can’t pay attention to them.